jfpoilpret/fast-arduino-lib/dox/tutorial.md

 *vtable* is specific data created by C++ compiler for classes with `virtual` methods: every time you use virtual methods in classes, this will add more data size, this is why FastArduino avoids `virtual` as much as possible.

-As you can see in the table above, the constant string `"Hello, World!\n"` occupies 16 bytes of data (i.e. AVR SRAM) in addition to 16 bytes of Flash (as it is part of the program and must eb stored permanently).
+As you can see in the table above, the constant string `"Hello, World!\n"` occupies 16 bytes of data (i.e. AVR SRAM) in addition to 16 bytes of Flash (as it is part of the program and must be stored permanently).
 If your program deals with a lot of constant strings like this, you may quickly meet a memory problem with SRAM usage.
 This is why it is more effective to keep these strings exclusively in Flash (you have no choice) but load them t SRAM only when they are needed, i.e. when they get printed to `UATX` as in the sample code.

 How do we change our program so that this string is only stored in Flash?
 We can use FastArduino `flash` API for that, by changing only one line of code: